 Only credits from regionally accredited institutions may be accepted in transfer.
 Failure to report any previous academic work at another college or university may be considered a violation of academic integrity.

 - Cannot be older than two years from the date of application

 - Must be written by individuals familiar with the candidate in an academic setting with knowledge of the candidate’s ability to successfully complete graduate courses

 - Must address the candidate’s fit for the program

-Course List Code Title Credits EDUU 636 An Introduction to Applied Behavior Analysis
+Course List Code Title Credits EDUU 692 The Science and Philosophical Underpinnings of Applied Behavior Analysis

 Meet Our Faculty